krakend/krakend-documentation/deploying/best-practices.md

     COPY krakend.json /etc/krakend/krakend.json

 ## Place a balancer in front of KrakenD
 Put a load balancer in front of KrakenD to distribute traffic between the different nodes of the cluster (Kubernetes already does this for you).
-Use always at least two krakend instances for High Availability.
+Use always at least two KrakenD instances for High Availability.

 ## Use HTTP2
 Enable HTTP2 between your balancer and KrakenD API gateway for the best performance.